mverouden/blogdown-academic/content/post/2022-06-13-r-installation-linux/index.md

 ---
 ## The title of your page
-title: 'R installation on Linux'
+title: "R installation on Linux"
 ## An optional subtitle that will be displayed under the title
 subtitle: ''